bakpakin/Fennel/tutorial.md

   `lume.serialize` function can be used as a pretty-printer in a pinch, but `serpent` and `inspect.lua` produce output that is more readable.

-* Line numbers represent the lines in the compiled Lua output, not in the Fennel source.
-Luckily the compiled output is usually fairly readable, but this is the biggest drawback of Fennel by far.

 ## Other stuff just works